Akin Gump Strauss Hauer & Feld LLP

 Nayan is the Operations Manager for Education Reimagined.
 He has 20 years of business management experience, and has worked in a variety of industries including finance, retail, education, and hospitality.
 Over the last decade, he has worked on the ground level with students, seeing the need to develop a more learner-centered approach that focuses on the student.
 He is also a songwriter-musician, husband, Washington Nationals super-fan, and father of two.

-Shajan Abusalih is the Program Assistant for Education Reimagined.
-She recently completed her Master's in International Relations and Black/African Politics from Howard University.
-Shajan is driven by her passion for education and deep devotion to social justice, social impact, and equity.
-She is delighted to be a part of the Education Reimagined team as it advances in its vision and commitment that learner-centered education be available to each and every child.
+Shajan Abusalih is the Program Manager for Education Reimagined.
+She has a Master's in International Relations and Black Politics from Howard University and is driven by her passion for education and deep devotion to social justice, social impact, and equity.
+She is delighted to be a part of and share in Education Reimagined's firm commitment of the creation of a racially just and equitable education system where each every child is honored and supported such that their potential is unleashed.